noodlestan/mr-noodles/packages/client/apps/app-ui-system/README.md

 Check http://localhost:3000 for health

 Is another instance running on same port?
-Stop it, or use a different por.
+Stop it, or use a different port.
 See [env](../../../../.env.example) for how.

 ## License